tagup/ops-challenges/frontend/README.md

 ## What we will NOT take into consideration
 - The framework you choose to build this app.
 You can even use vanilla web components if you'd like, so long as your code is clean and easy to understand.

+## Deliverable

+The source code should be hosted on github and the end result deployed on a public Cloud (Heroku, AWS etc. all have free tiers you can use).

 If you have any questions at all, please don't hesitate to email [challenges@tagup.io](mailto:challenges@tagup.io) and we'll get back to you ASAP.